aj-naik/Chatbot/README.md

 # Chatbot
-A deep learning chatbot responding as myself
+A deep learning intents chatbot for deployment in portfolio website